DouglasUrner/Common/career-launch/PITCHME.md

 ## Join the Community

-* Find meetups - check the website for projects that interest you or look on [MeetUp.com](https://www.meetup.com/)
+* Find meetups - check the websites of projects that interest you or look on [MeetUp.com](https://www.meetup.com/)
 * Participate in hack-a-thons and gamejams
 * Attend conferences:
   - Many are local
-  - Grants and scholarships
+  - Grants and scholarships are common
     - Volunteer == free admission
   - Watch confererence videos